Columnstore indexes: Overview

-A delta rowgroup is a clustered index that's used only with columnstore indexes.
-It improves columnstore compression and performance by storing rows until the number of rows reaches a threshold and are then moved into the columnstore.
+A delta rowgroup is a clustered B-tree index that's used only with columnstore indexes.
+It improves columnstore compression and performance by storing rows until the number of rows reaches a threshold (1,048,576 rows) and are then moved into the columnstore.

-When a delta rowgroup reaches the maximum number of rows, it becomes closed.
-A tuple-mover process checks for closed row groups.
-If the process finds a closed rowgroup, it compresses the rowgroup and stores it into the columnstore.
+When a delta rowgroup reaches the maximum number of rows, it transitions from an OPEN to CLOSED state.
+A background process named the tuple-mover checks for closed row groups.
+If the process finds a closed rowgroup, it compresses the delta rowgroup and stores it into the columnstore as a COMPRESSED rowgroup.

 A columnstore index can have more than one delta rowgroup.
 All of the delta rowgroups are collectively called the deltastore.

 During a large bulk load, most of the rows go directly to the columnstore without passing through the deltastore.
 Some rows at the end of the bulk load might be too few in number to meet the minimum size of a rowgroup, which is 102,400 rows.
 As a result, the final rows go to the deltastore instead of the columnstore.
 For small bulk loads with less than 102,400 rows, all of the rows go directly to the deltastore.

 A nonclustered columnstore index and a clustered columnstore index function the same.
 The difference is that a nonclustered index is a secondary index that's created on a rowstore table, but a clustered columnstore index is the primary storage for the entire table.